Part VI

 Facilitators, teachers, and guides, by virtue of their role and perceived expertise, hold significant influence.
 Participants often arrive feeling vulnerable, placing considerable trust in those leading the space.
 This inherent asymmetry means the facilitator has a greater capacity to shape the environment.

-This is structural leverage: the role amplifies your signal.
+This is Structural Leverage: the role amplifies your signal.

 Ethical responsibility demands this influence be wielded consciously, transparently, and solely for the collective benefit and empowerment of all.

-The Path of the Dragon calls us to see these dynamics clearly.
+This path calls us to see these dynamics clearly.
 True power fosters agency—supporting others to stand in their own sovereignty.

 This means shifting from power-over (imposing will, maintaining hierarchy) to power-with (collaboratively shaping experience for mutual growth).
 The ethical imperative is to use positional influence not to dictate outcomes, but to create the conditions for genuine co-creation.